- Stewart Bldg. 2528

 Recent graduate student projects investigated "scrapie in small ruminants", "effects of heat-waves on human and dairy health", "cat overpopulation", "the historic cholera epidemic in Ireland of 1849/50", and "private well water safety".

-- Caitlin Decina (MSc) Epidemiology of feather damage in Canadian laying hens
+- Caitlin Decina (MSc) An Investigation of Feather Damage in Canadian Laying Hens

 - Jordan Pelkmans (MSc) Design of a Risk-based Surveillance System for Scrapie